Southern CA Huskies

 11:30 a.m. – 2 p.m., Thunderbird Country Club, Rancho Mirage

 Join the College of the Environment for What Lies Within: How 3D Images of Fish Help Solve BioMechanical Riddles with Professor Adam Summers from the College’s School of Aquatic and Fishery Sciences.
 When he’s not consulting Pixar on “Finding Nemo” and “Finding Dory” or writing for National Geographic, Professor Summers surrounds himself with fish.
 He will discuss his work toward improving our understanding of fishes’ biomechanics and uncovering nature’s solutions to everyday engineering challenges.
-Register now!
+This event has reached capacity.
+Please contact us at 206-713-1326 for space availability.

 Tuesday, March 14